Automating Pre-Commit Type Validation for Python Projects

 Local and CI environments must produce identical validation results.
 Standardize PYTHONPATH and MYPYPATH across runners to prevent false positives caused by missing stubs.
 Map non-zero exit codes directly to PR status checks using continue-on-error: false.

 Execute pre-commit run --all-files --show-diff-on-failure in CI to surface exact failing lines.
-This configuration aligns with standardized Pre-commit Hooks Setup templates.
-It ensures consistent gating across matrix runners.
+This configuration aligns with standardized Pre-commit Hooks Setup templates and ensures consistent gating across matrix runners.

 Common Pitfalls & Fixes